Algebra and Number Theory

 Taylor Dupuy, Assistant Professor, works in the areas of differential algebraic geometry and arithmetic geometry.
 More precisely, his research revolves around the following themes: Diophantine equations, deformation theory, Witt vectors and p-derivations, absolute geometry, and applied model theory.

 J. Michael Wilson, Professor, works in the area of weighted norm inequalities involving Haar functions.
 This area forms part of Littlewood-Paley theory, an area of harmonic analysis that has been intensively studied over the past half-century.
-His work in this area has been supported by a grant from the National Science Foundation.
+His work in this area has been supported by 3 grants from the National Science Foundation.
 It has applications in signal processing and to the Schrödinger operator.
 In addition, he is a highly skilled writer of fiction and has taught creative writing at the University.

 Daniel Bentil, Associate Professor, does research at the interface of Applied Mathematics and Mathematical Biology.
 His work, which focuses on mathematical modeling in biology and medicine, is highly interdisciplinary.
 In physiology, for example, he is currently working on model mechanisms for muscle contraction, aerosol deposition in the lungs, and the dynamics of hemodialysis administered to end-stage renal disease patients.
 Some ecological studies have involved modeling invasive species spread and host-parasite interactions.
 Together with his collaborators and graduate students, Daniel Bentil has been developing and analyzing mathematical models, and interpreting and comparing modeling results to real experimental data.
 He is very well funded and his graduate students have always had no difficulty obtaining jobs right after graduation.